 Over the past few years, we have increased our subject offers to cater for our student’s needs in an ever changing world; we pride ourselves on the provision and outcomes of our Post-16 students.

-Post 16 education at Cromwell is vibrant with a new Post 16 Centre; this includes a large common room, private study classrooms, laptops and a state of the art IT room - all exclusively for Post 16 students.
+Post 16 education at Cromwell is vibrant with a large common room, private study classrooms, laptops and a state of the art IT room - all exclusively for Post 16 students.
 My office is based in this area too, so I am readily available to offer support and advice.

 Using regular data gathering, on-line reporting and face to face consultations with students and parents, we track our students’ progress throughout their two years with us.
-The Post-16 Academic mentoring team has a major role to play in this, taking on both academic and pastoral responsibilities.
+The Post-16 academic mentoring team has a major role to play in this, taking on both academic and pastoral responsibilities.
 Post-16 mentor groups have separate Year 12 and Year 13 students so the sessions can be targeted for their year group.
-The new leadership structure in Sixth form means there are opportunities for the role of Senior Head Boy and Girl, as well as senior ambassadors to further develop lifelong skills.
+The new leadership structure in Sixth form means there are opportunities for the role of Senior Leaders, as well as senior ambassadors to further develop lifelong skills.

-Life as a Post-16 student is not simply a continuation of Year 11, the style of teaching, mode of study and the responsibilities of being a Sixth Former are very different.
+Life as a Post-16 student is not simply a continuation of Year 11, the style of teaching, mode of study and the responsibilities of being a sixth former are very different.
 However, being part of Cromwell at Post-16 is not just about studying to do well in academic subjects, it is also about having experiences in other areas, developing as a whole person by increasing and improving one’s personal skills.
-Have a look at all of the wonderful additional opportunities we have on offer, from Duke of Edinburgh Gold to performing arts and a recently introduced British sign language course.
-In your daily afternoon sessions you will have the chance to make a portfolio of evidence for the prestigious Student Leadership award (SLA) which you can achieve from bronze to gold.
+Have a look at all of the wonderful additional opportunities we have on offer, from Duke of Edinburgh Gold to performing arts and MOOCs.
+In your daily afternoon sessions you will have regular one to one sessions to plan your future and maximize your experience here.

 A great deal is expected of our senior students in school.
 We do not have a uniform as such but we do have a dress code; students are expected to set the right example to junior members of College in attendance, appearance, attitude and academic standards.